 The respondent shall not be liable for any costs incurred subsequent to such notice unless the Court or a Judge shall otherwise order.

+[Rule 10 amended: SL 2022/201 r.
+11.]

 11. Trial

 The trial of the petition shall be held at a time and place to be appointed by the order of a Judge on the application of a party to the petition.
-Ten days’ notice of trial, or such other notice thereof as the Judge may direct, shall be given by the party obtaining the order to the other party to the petition, and, unless the Judge otherwise orders, shall be advertised in some paper or papers circulating in the Province or District for which the election was held.
+Ten days’ notice of trial, or such other notice thereof as the Judge may direct, shall be given by the party obtaining the order to the other party to the petition, and, unless the Judge otherwise orders, shall be advertised in a newspaper circulating generally in the State, or in the district for which the election was held, as the case requires.

 An order appointing the time and place of trial may be varied from time to time.

+[Rule 11 amended: SL 2022/201 r.
+12.]

 12. Withdrawal of petition

 A petition may be withdrawn by leave of the Court or a Judge upon such terms as the Court or a Judge may think fit.
-Unless the Court or a Judge shall otherwise order, 10 days’ notice of the intention to apply for leave shall be given to the respondent, and by advertisement in some newspaper or newspapers circulating in the Province or District for which the election was held, and at the hearing of the application the Court or a Judge may allow any other person who was competent to present a petition on the like grounds to be substituted for the petitioner.
+Unless the Court or a Judge shall otherwise order, 10 days’ notice of the intention to apply for leave shall be given to the respondent, and by advertisement in a newspaper circulating generally in the State, or in the district for which the election was held, as the case requires, and at the hearing of the application the Court or a Judge may allow any other person who was competent to present a petition on the like grounds to be substituted for the petitioner.
 The proceedings upon the petition shall thereupon be continued as if the person so substituted had been the original petitioner.

+[Rule 12 amended: SL 2022/201 r.
+13.]

 13. Abatement by death of petitioner

 When a sole petitioner dies before the trial of the petition, a Judge may, in his discretion, allow some other person to be substituted as petitioner.
 The proceedings upon the petition shall thereupon be continued as if the person so substituted had been the original petitioner.